andersonjenna/credit-risk-classification/README.md

 # credit-risk-classification
-Open the "credit_risk_classification" file in Jupyter Notebook.
+Within the "Credit_Risk" folder, open the "credit_risk_classification" file in Jupyter Notebook.
 Run all of the cells for output of results of the model.
 The "lending_data" CSV is in the "Resoruces" folder.
 The path to the CSV is located in the Jupyter Notebook code.

 ChatGPT was used to debug code.